Orange (manga)

-Orange (stylized as in small-caps) is a Japanese science fiction manga written and illustrated by Ichigo Takano, aimed at both shōjo and seinen demographics.
+Orange (stylized in lowercase) is a Japanese science fiction manga written and illustrated by Ichigo Takano, aimed at both shōjo and seinen demographics.
 The series follows high schoolgirl Naho Takamiya, who receives a letter written by herself ten years in the future.
 She is tasked with keeping an eye on Kakeru Naruse, a transfer student whose mother committed suicide on his first day of school.
 It was first serialized in 2012 in Bessatsu Margaret manga magazine and later in Monthly Action.

 Orange has been compiled into seven volumes as of April 2022.
 A live action film adaptation of the same name was released on December 12, 2015.
 An anime television adaptation started to air in July 2016.
 A spin-off to the manga began serialization on March 25, 2016, in the Monthly Action magazine published by Futabasha.
 An anime theatrical film, titled Orange: Future, premiered in Japan on November 18, 2016.

 Plot

-In Matsumoto, Naho Takamiya, a second-year high school student, receives letters sent from herself ten years into the future.
+In Matsumoto, Nagano, Naho Takamiya, a second-year high school student, receives letters sent from herself 10 years into the future.
 Her future self asks her to prevent her "biggest regrets", which has something to do with the new transfer student from Tokyo, a boy named Kakeru Naruse.
 At first skeptical, Naho begins to believe the letters as they accurately predict events.
 When the letter asks her not to invite Kakeru to go out for the first day, Naho and her friends (Hiroto Suwa, Takako Chino, Saku Hagita and Azusa Murasaka) decide to invite him anyway.
 Kakeru ends up not attending school for the next two weeks.

-Wanting to prevent another mistake, Naho resolves to do what the letters order her to do, such as volunteering on a softball round, encouraging Kakeru to join the soccer team, objecting to him pursuing a relationship with an upperclassman, and insisting they watch the fireworks alone.
+To prevent another mistake, Naho resolves to do what the letters order her to do, such as volunteering on a softball round, encouraging Kakeru to join the soccer team, objecting to him pursuing a relationship with an upperclassman, and insisting they watch the fireworks alone.
 Naho learns from the letters in the future Kakeru is dead, having committed suicide one day after Valentine's Day in the same school year in which he enrolled.